Info

 @ChristineHassler on Instagram

-[For show notes go here: Christinehassler.com/episode228]
+[For show notes, go here: Christinehassler.com/episode269]

 Consider/Ask Yourself:

-• She feels unworthy spiritually.
+• She feels she lacks direction.

-• She never feels satisfied.
+• She never felt fully expressed.

 How to Get Over It and On With It: